Downloads Butler

 Teach Downloads Butler your habits once.
 It will not ask existential follow-up questions.

 Create rules for websites, file kinds, extensions, or filename patterns.
 A GitHub ZIP can go to Dev / Archives.
 Invoice PDFs can go to Finance.
-You decide the ritual.
+Downloads Butler also marks rule health, because two bosses shouting at one file is not a workflow.

 Read more about Download Rules